olly-styles/olly-styles.github.io/_pages/about.md

 I got my Masters in Computer Science (2013-2017) and PhD in Computer Vision (2017-2021) from the University of Warwick.
 During my PhD, I published 5 papers including a journal paper in IEEE Transactions on Pattern Analysis and Machine Intelligence (PAMI) and a best student paper award at IEEE Computer Vision and Pattern Recognition Workshop (CVPR-W).
 As a visting researcher, I've worked at the Nanyang Technological University, Michigan State University, and the University of Sydney.

-I was a Part-Time Founding Engineer (2019-2021), Full-Time Founding Engineer (2022) and finally CTO (2023) of Atlas AI.
+I was a Founding Computer Vision Engineer (2021-2022) and later CTO (2023) of Atlas AI.
 Atlas AI was a startup using computer vision to automate personal training.
 We shut down Atlas AI in December 2023 after failing to find product-market fit.
 We've written a series of blog posts about our four-year startup journey [here](https://artanis.substack.com/p/atlas-ai-part-1-everyones-got-a-gantt).

 ---